Full-waveform earthquake source inversion using simulation-based inference: Results

 By virtue of the shared iterative least squares and prior constraining step, both sets of solutions have similar maximum likelihood solutions, but the inferred posteriors diverge significantly.
 As explored in Section \ref{sec:artificial_real_noise}, the Gaussian likelihood approach yields significantly narrower contours than those produced by the SBI approach.
-Good compression quality, demonstrated in Fig. S\ref{SI:10}, was found for this event (i.e. the prior constraining step in Eq. \ref{eq:fisher_prior} ensured low compression loss).
+Good compression quality, demonstrated in Fig. S\ref{SI:9}, was found for this event (i.e. the prior constraining step in Eq. \ref{eq:fisher_prior} ensured low compression loss).
 This provides strong evidence that the Gaussian likelihood yields highly overconfident posteriors in line with the synthetic inversion experiments carried out in the previous sections.
-The SBI posterior recovers some of the expected trade-offs, such as between the isotropic components $[M_{rr}, M_{\theta\theta}]$ and $ [M_{rr},M_{\phi\phi}]$, maintaining a low volumetric component of the focal mechanism.
+The SBI posterior recovers some of the expected trade-offs, such as between the isotropic components $[M_{rr}, M_{\theta\theta}]$ and $ [M_{rr},M_{\phi\phi}]$.
+We find a large volumetric component across both ensembles; it is unclear to what degree this is a genuine feature of the event, or whether it is driven by insufficient data and modelling errors.
+Future work could investigate solution sensitivity to volumetric component by enforcing traceless priors during the inversions.
+Further interpretation, such as attributing the focal mechanism to tensional crack, is challenging without constraining information on subsurface structures, since the classical moment tensor model of \citet{aki2002quantitative} may not be applicable \citep{tape2013classical, alvizuri2016full}.
 We observe a wide range of trade-offs that differ between the SBI and Gaussian likelihood approach.
 These likely reflect genuine features of the posterior caused by the broader contours sampling different regions (and therefore trade-offs) in the domain, and by using an improved empirical likelihood that better captures the effects of seismic noise.
-Sub-optimal compression will perturb the SBI posterior, likely slightly biasing and blurring it over the domain, but in this instance simple checks ensure this is a minor effect (Fig. S\ref{SI:10}).
+Sub-optimal compression will perturb the SBI posterior, likely slightly biasing and blurring it over the domain, but in this instance simple checks ensure this is a minor effect (Fig. S\ref{SI:9}).

 Interestingly, both inversions produce significantly multi-modal posteriors which appear to be driven by the Moho discontinuity in the source-receiver region.
 This multi-modality is highly pronounced in the likelihood case, whereas SBI suggests that the two modes are connected and cannot be resolved completely separately due to the effects of seismic noise on the observations.
 One promising observation is that despite the Moho's effect, which will necessarily degrade the quality of the compression since local derivatives $\mathbf{G}_{\mathbf{m_*}}$ will be inaccurate, this does not prevent the SBI approach from modelling both modes of the distribution.
 During testing, we found that the SBI approach began to adequately resolve the two modes only after 4,000 simulations, before which the modes blurred together.
 On the whole, SBI produces a far greater range of samples, admitting solutions with the strike, dip, and rake varying by 20-30 degrees from the MAP, compared with 5-10 degrees utilising a Gaussian likelihood.
 Particularly striking are the long-tailed trade-offs between the fault angles that are obscured by a Gaussian likelihood approach.
 This example indicates that in settings with low signal-to-noise ratio, and therefore broader posterior distributions, our methodology produces solutions whose physical interpretation may significantly diverge from a Gaussian likelihood approach.